SimonWallner/space-walk/readme.md

 # Space Walk

-A telemetry, handling and analysis tool for gameplay data streams.
-This is a work in progress.
+A networked telemetry and analysis platform for games.

+Find out more at http://spacewalk.simonwallner.at